 The Canon EOS R6 and the Nikon D7100 are two enthusiast cameras that were officially introduced, respectively, in July 2020 and February 2013.
-The Canon R6 is a mirrorless interchangeable lens camera, while the D7100 is a DSLR.
-The cameras are based on a full frame (Canon R6) and an APS-C (D7100) sensor.
+The R6 is a mirrorless interchangeable lens camera, while the D7100 is a DSLR.
+The cameras are based on a full frame (R6) and an APS-C (D7100) sensor.
 The Canon has a resolution of 20 megapixels, whereas the Nikon provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS R6 and the Nikon D7100?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon R6 and the Nikon D7100.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is notably larger (8 percent) than the Canon R6.
 Moreover, the D7100 is markedly heavier (13 percent) than the R6.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.